MustardChef/WSABuilds/README.md

 9. Close File Explorer
 10. **Enjoy**

-### Notice: For the Windows 10 Builds
+### Notice (Applicable for both Windows 10 and 11):

-1. You can only install WSA on a NTFS partition, not on an exFAT partition.
-2. You can NOT delete the WSA installation folder.
+1. You can NOT delete the WSA installation folder.
    What `Add-AppxPackage -Register .\AppxManifest.xml` does is to register an appx package with some existing unpackaged files, so you need to keep them as long as you want to use WSA.
    Check https://learn.microsoft.com/en-us/powershell/module/appx/add-appxpackage?view=windowsserver2022-ps for more details.
-3. You need to register your WSA appx package before you can run WSA.
+2. You need to register your WSA appx package before you can run WSA.
    For [WSABuilds](https://github.com/MustardChef/WSABuilds) and [MagiskOnWSALocal](https://github.com/LSPosed/MagiskOnWSALocal) users, you need to run `Run.bat` in the extracted dir.
    If the script fails, you can take the following steps for diagnosis (admin privilege required):
     1. Open a PowerShell window and change working directory to your WSA directory.